The Orange Order

 The infant Orange Order strategically identified itself with the Dutch-born Protestant William Prince of Orange (who was much respected in Protestant Ireland).
 This certainly made the Order more appealing to most Protestants.
 The Orange Order was set up to commemorate William’s 17th century victory over the Roman Catholic King James, who was ruling the British Isles with tyranny and injustice.
 William became King of England, Scotland, and Ireland in the Glorious Revolution of 1688.
 James fled to Ireland with his defeated army after being dethroned.
 King William followed him over and confronted him at the River Boyne, Drogheda in 1690.
 James and his Catholic followers were roundly defeated and many fled to France for safety.

-Whilst Orangemen often boast that the strength of the Order is around 100,000 members in Ireland, the reality is this figure grossly exagerates the Orange Order's size.
+Whilst Orangemen often boast that the strength of the Order is around 100,000 members in Ireland, the reality is, this figure grossly exaggerates the Orange Order’s size.
 The Orange Institution has even recently been forced to admit, its membership had collapsed to 35,700 by 2006.
 This is in marked contrast to the 93,447 Orangemen it claimed in 1968.
 Senior member of the Orange Order, member of the Grand Orange Lodge of Ireland Order for more than 25 years, and convenor of its Education Committee for many years, Rev. Brian Kennaway claims the fall is steeper.
 He suggests it had shrunken to around 30,000 by 2006 in his book The Orange Order: A Tradition Betrayed.
 The Orange Order is definitely in terminal decline.

 The recent evangelical exodus

 The Orange Order today is suffering from increasing evangelical opposition and the resignation of many Christians from the Order.
-The institution has essentially become a nomanly Christian grouping.
+The institution has essentially become a nominally Christian grouping.
 This fact is seen in the unprecedented wave of bars being introduced into Orange Halls throughout the Province.
 This runs totally against Reformation principles, and more importantly biblical truth.
-This has naturally resulted in a stark drop in the standard of behaviour of many of the Orange brethren on the twelfth of July walk - especially in the Greater Belfast parades.
+This has naturally resulted in a stark drop in the standard of behaviour of many of the Orange brethren on the twelfth of July walk – especially in the Greater Belfast parades.
 After a day of binge drinking on demonstration days, many are barely able to walk straight due to their intoxicated state on the walk home.

 Many Christians have also been dismayed at the growing liberalism within the Institution at its attitude towards ecumenism.
 This compromise is especially prevalent among some of its leading clergy.
 Some of the Orange Order’s senior ministers like Rev. Martin Smyth (former Grand Master) and Rev. Robert Coulter (a Grand Chaplain) have attended ecumenical prayer breakfasts in recent years with the leaders of the Roman Catholic Church.
 This runs against the strong evangelical position on separation from ecclesiastical error.
 There can be little doubt the institution has moderated its attitude to the Roman Catholic Church.